lammps/lammps/doc/src/read_data.rst

 Type labels can be used to make data files more general, by defining atom, bond, etc. types in terms of user-provided strings instead of numbers.
-If a type label section exists for any one interaction (atom, bond, angle, dihedral or improper), then all types must be assigned a type label for all interactions.
-All type label sections must come before any section that includes types.
+If a type label section exists for a given interaction (atom, bond, angle, dihedral or improper), then all types must be assigned a type label for that interaction.
+Type label sections must come before any section that utilizes that type.
 The numeric types listed in the *Atoms*, *Bonds*, etc. section are first converted into their corresponding type label before being read into LAMMPS; type labels cannot be directly substituted for numeric types used in data